 George was more than a successful Methodist businessman; he became known for his strong political views.
 He and his young family were noted for their strong opposition to slavery and their support for William Wilberforce and the anti-slavery movement.
 But George was far more radical than Wilberforce in his overall political outlook, being described by his eldest son, at a later date, as being 'independent in his feelings, even to the verge of republicanism' [8; p.2].
-Such radical views found little favour amongst the political establishment in the repressive post-Napoleonic period.
-But political pressures for change, which built up during the later 1820s, eventually led to the passage of the Great Reform Act, enfranchising male middle-class householders.
+Such radical views found little favour amonast the political establishment in the repressive period following the Napoleonic wars.
+But political pressures for change, which built up during the later 1820s, eventually led to the passage of the Great Reform Act giving the vote to male middle-class property owners.
 Typically for George, this did not go far enough and he later expressed on a number of occasions his disappointment that more people were not enfranchised by the 1832 Act.